elena/paeps/paep-3-mission/README.md

 A formally incorporated legal entity has more options available for helping out in this area than any informal group ever will (and some of those additional options are discussed in more detail when reviewing the later activity clauses).

+"Community workshops" are specifically called out so that encouraging and facilitating events like Django Girls and Software Carpentry workshops is explicitly considered to be in scope for the organisation.

 ### The "Python adoption" activity clause